cflynn07/myblog/posts/NOTES-2020-xx-xx-book-review-fullstack-react.md

 - comparison of JSX vs JS (React.createElement())
 - JSX is compiled into javascript

+# p23
+- babel introduced, transpling
+  - for now using "on-the-fly" -> will explore transpiling for production later

 # p26
 - first mention of react-dom